M.D., Medicine, Penn State University, 1981

 MBA, Business Administration, University of Alabama Birmingham, 2000

-An educator-scientist-physician-executive with over 20 years of leadership experience in higher education, research, and academic healthcare, Dr. Azziz currently serves as Chief Officer of Academic Health and Hospital Affairs, State University of New York (SUNY) System Administration, the largest university system in the nation.
+An educator-scientist-physician-executive with over 20 years of leadership experience in higher education, research, and academic healthcare, Dr. Azziz served as Chief Officer of Academic Health and Hospital Affairs, State University of New York (SUNY) System Administration, the largest university system in the nation.
 In this role he provides support, strategic guidance, and advocacy for the educational, research and clinical programs within the SUNY academic health and health professions portfolio, representing nearly a $4 billion budget.